Reloaded-Project/Reloaded-III/docs/Server/Workflows/Implementation/Scripting.md

 This document outlines the scripting capabilities available in Reloaded3 workflows.

+It's recommended to write [Rhai] scripts with the [Rhai for Visual Studio Code][rhai-vsc] extension for syntax highlighting.

 <!-- Note: Material MkDosc doesn't highlight `rhai`, so we used `rust` as a substitute in code blocks. -->

 ## Script Location